 - Introduction

 - Adding/Configuring Application Servers

-- · Importing applications servers
+- Importing application servers

-- · Manually adding/editing application servers
+- Manually adding/editing application servers

 - Further Configuration of the Applications

 - Remote Desktop Service Connection Broker

 When an end-user launches a streamed application, a session is set up dynamically between the Awingu appliance and an application server.
 A detail of this process, can be found here.